timtimkaaa/MyObsidianRepoo/Inbox/Research plan.md

 #### The research questions

-Finally, consider the example’s **research questions**.
+Finally, consider the example’s **~={cyan}research questions=~**.
 These research questions are not the interview questions that researchers will pose to study participants.
 Instead, they state at a high level what the UX research is trying to answer:

 - How long does it take for 4–5 people to make a collaborative group order?
 - What can we learn from the steps users take to order as a group, versus on their own?

 These questions are effective because they showcase these four features:

-**Actionable:** Actionable means each question clearly indicates the kind of answer being sought.
+~={yellow}**Actionable:**=~ Actionable means each question clearly indicates the kind of answer being sought.
 With actionable questions, researchers will know when they have or have not found an answer.
 With the second question, for example, researchers know they are seeking information about the steps users are taking to make orders individually and in a group.

-**Specific:** Specific questions produce meaningful data.
+~={yellow}**Specific:**=~ Specific questions produce meaningful data.
 In the first question, for example, notice the specific detail that researchers seek: length of time for a collaborative order made by a group of 4–5 people.

-**Neutral:** To be neutral, research questions should be phrased so that they don’t sound like you’re assuming a particular answer to the question.
+~={yellow}**Neutral:**=~ To be neutral, research questions should be phrased so that they don’t sound like you’re assuming a particular answer to the question.
 They shouldn’t show bias or lead toward predetermined answers.
 For example, imagine if the first question were rewritten this way: “Why does it take groups so long to place collaborative orders?”
 This question is biased and leading: It assumes that collaborative orders take a long time rather than neutrally seeking information about how long the orders take.

-**Methodological:** Methodological means the questions indicate whether they must be answered through **quantitative or qualitative** methods.
+~={yellow}**Methodological:** =~Methodological means the questions indicate whether they must be answered through **quantitative or qualitative** methods.
 The first question seeks quantitative information about length of time, information that can be measured numerically.
 The second question seeks qualitative information about users’ experiences.
 It offers opportunities to learn users’ feelings and other insights that are hard to capture numerically.

-#### Questions to assess your research plans
+#### Questions to assess your ~={cyan}header=~ and ~={cyan}research questions=~

 When you start a research plan for your work, consider comparing the example above to your own introduction and research questions.

 As you assess your work, here are some guiding questions you can use:

-Have you constructed a UX research study plan **introduction** that:
+Have you constructed a UX research study plan ~={cyan}**introduction**=~ that:

 - Has a title that represents the focus and purpose of the study?
 - Lists the name, title, and email address for the author of the plan?